-Seven key brand characteristics – compassion, honestly, truth-Seeking. bravery, cleverness, humorous, fairness – help define your brand personality.
+Seven key brand characteristics – compassion, honesty, truth-seeking, bravery, cleverness, humor, fairness – help define your brand personality.
 Businesses that understand and effectively leverage their brand personality can access and engage their target customer base.

 Brand characteristics are attributes that make up the personality of a brand or company.
-These characteristics are important because they attract an audience with similar characteristics and values.
+These characteristics are important because they attract a target audience with similar characteristics and values.

-The brand characteristics that a company chooses to embody will have a significant impact on the audience the brand will cultivate.
+The brand characteristics that a company chooses to embody will have a significant impact on the audience the strong brand will cultivate and the future brand loyalty they might attain.
 When brand characteristics come together, they form a brand personality.

 Brand personalities are higher-level descriptions of a company’s identity – e.g., "creator,""explorer," or "caregiver."
-Several characteristics will come together to create these personality types.
+Several brand characteristics and brand attributes will come together to create these personality types.
 For example, a caregiver brand is likely to be empathic, patient, and compassionate.

-Partnering with a quality branding agency will help your business develop and effectively highlight its brand characterics.
+Partnering with a quality branding agency will help your business develop and effectively highlight its brand characteristics.

-This article will dive into 7 different brand characteristics to target in order to capture the attention of a unique, specific audience.
+This article will dive into 7 different brand characteristics to target in order to capture the attention of a unique, specific audience and create a strong brand for your business.

 Compassion is a key brand characteristic of a ‘caregiver’ brand.
-These companies are seen as selfless and empathic in helping their customers.
+These companies and small businesses are seen as selfless and empathic in helping their customers.

 Companies can foster compassion by taking action to show that they care about their customers and communities more than merely converting new leads.